 Responses & Statistics of Remote Employees Across the Globe

-Different remote workers have different intake on working from home.
+Different remote workers have different takes on working from home.
 Here are some of the statistics on how employees responded across the world to remote work.
 You will see there is no big difference in the response rate within a year.

 Frequently Asked Questions

 According to the remote work statistics, 57% of remote workers are more satisfied than 50% of onsite workers.